JohnBatmanMySlinky/PBRJ/README.md

     - Edge-avoiding a-trous denoising

 # TODO's
+- get rid of deep copys in parser
+- i see some Mat3([]) that need to re factored in bilinear patch
 - parse_obj's FIN::Vector{Any} is gong to kill performance
 - fix old scenes that now broke with parser_obj::FIN
 - check my assertion that no mixed tris and quads holds. please god.